nielsdejong/neo4j-playlist-builder/README.md

 ## neo4j-playlist-builder
-A tool to generate spotify playlists using Neo4j graph data science.
+A tool to generate Spotify playlists using Neo4j graph data science.

 Taking a single (large, public) playlist as an input, the tool uses node similarity algorithms and kmeans clustering to group songs based on genre, energy and mood.

+The script is set up to be a complete end-to-end tool for organizing your music:
+- It loads your data directly into Neo4j using the Spotify API...
+- ...runs graph algorithms to build playlists...
+- ...uses keywords to name playlists...
+- ...and eventually creates new playlists in Spotify.

 ### Quick setup
 This project uses a single Python script: `neo4j_spotify_playlist_builder.py`.